Zeta36/chess-alpha-zero/readme.md

 When executed, Training will start.
 A base model will be loaded from latest saved next-generation model.
 If not existed, BestModel is used.
-Trained model will be saved every 2000 steps(mini-batch) after epoch.
+Trained model will be saved every epoch.

 ### options
 * `--type mini`: use mini config for testing, (see `src/chess_zero/configs/mini.py`)